ugultopu/Notes/Git/Git is immutable!.md

 The reason is simple: Git commits whatever it knows about.
 That is, when you run `git add some_file`, Git _takes a snapshot_ of the file named "some_file".
 That is, the moment that you run `git add some_file`, is the moment that Git takes a snapshot of the contents of `some_file` and stores those contents in its database.
 That's it.
 Git does not _track_ the file or whatever.
 It simply _takes a snapshot whenever, and only when, you run `git add`_.

+`git clone`, by default, gives you every branch of the repository that's on the server.
+(Source: https://youtu.be/ZDR433b0HJY?t=2627)

 Source: This [awesome video][Scott Chacon Video Presentation] presentation by Scott Chacon.

 [Scott Chacon Video Presentation]: https://youtu.be/ZDR433b0HJY?t=629